 Project-based Vouchers

-In 2015 Seattle Housing Authority awarded 133 MTW project-based Housing Choice Vouchers, which were all replacement housing units for Yesler Terrace redevelopment.
-An additional 10 VASH vouchers were project-based.
+In 2016 Seattle Housing Authority awarded 80 MTW project-based Housing Choice Vouchers, which were all replacement housing units for Yesler Terrace redevelopment.
 For more information about the programs supported with new project-based vouchers, please see Appendix B.